View All Posts

 If you’re comparing suburban downtowns within a metro, the hardest part is keeping these signals straight across multiple places.

-LookyLOO lets you search suburbs, filtered by whether they have a good downtown and save candidates.
+LookyLOO lets you search suburbs, filtered by whether they have a good downtown and then you can save candidates with notes about strengths and weaknesses.
 You can also see what locals have to say about living there and compare how different downtowns actually function.

 Start a LookyLOO search->